DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/valueAxis/minVisualRangeLength/minVisualRangeLength.md

 Specifies the minimum length of the [visual range](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/valueAxis/visualRange '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/visualRange/').

 ---
-If the visual range is set on a numeric axis, assign a number to this option.
-If the axis displays date-time values, assign one of the accepted string values or an object to this option.
+If the visual range is set on a numeric axis, assign a number to this property.
+If the axis displays date-time values, assign one of the accepted string values or an object to this property.
 The object should contain one or several fields described in this section, for example:

 ---
 ##### jQuery